Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the regulation of legal services, the scope of reserved legal activities, and the ethical and practical implications of the SRA Principles and risk-based regulation.
-Focus your revision on:
+For SQE1, you are required to understand the regulation of legal services, the scope of reserved legal activities, and the ethical and practical implications of the SRA Principles and risk-based regulation, with a focus on the following syllabus points:

 • the definition and scope of reserved legal activities under the Legal Services Act 2007